code0-tech/discord-bot/README.md

 - wip: Work in Progess

-- uptodate15: This means the message will be updated when changes occur up to 15 more minutes which would mean that the interaction token expires.
+- uptodate15: This means the message will be updated when changes occur up to 15 more minutes after the interaction execution.

-- todo: When creating my simple todo's i do a new commit which will be named after "todo".
+- todo: When creating my todos i will create a new commit which will be named after "todo".

 - readme: Is also a commit whenever i update the readme.